-The Toyota Hilux Invincible 50 has been launched this month to celebrate 50 years of the world’s best-selling mid-size pickup truck.
+The Toyota Hilux Invincible 50 was launched last year to celebrate 50 years of the world’s best-selling mid-size pickup truck.

 Other details include rear Arctic Trucks mudflaps, rear parking sensors, a tough Line-X bed liner and classic Toyota tailgate graphic.
 A numbered Invincible 50 plaque is featured in the cabin as well as 50 chrome badging featured on the wings, wheels, doors, tailgate, sports bar, lighting and interior.

-Toyota Hilux Invincible 50 price and availability
+Toyota Hilux Invincible 50: Price and Availability

 The Invincible 50 will be priced at £39,995 plus VAT.
 Only 50 models have been earmarked for the UK, and they are backed by Toyota’s 5-year, 100,000-mile warranty.
 Orders can be placed from the 1st of November 2018, with first deliveries in December.